"The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect."

 The proper use of HTML headings on the Web is one of the most important usability features for screen reader users.

-Use short but descriptive ALT text
+Use short but descriptive alternative text

 Use descriptive link text